ansible-collections/amazon.aws/docs/community.aws.iam_access_key_module.rst

 -----

 .. note::
-   - Currently boto does not support the removal of Managed Policies, the module will error out if your user/group/role has managed policies when you try to do state=absent.
-They will need to be removed manually.
    - If parameters are not set within the module, the following environment variables can be used in decreasing order of precedence ``AWS_URL`` or ``EC2_URL``, ``AWS_PROFILE`` or ``AWS_DEFAULT_PROFILE``, ``AWS_ACCESS_KEY_ID`` or ``AWS_ACCESS_KEY`` or ``EC2_ACCESS_KEY``, ``AWS_SECRET_ACCESS_KEY`` or ``AWS_SECRET_KEY`` or ``EC2_SECRET_KEY``, ``AWS_SECURITY_TOKEN`` or ``EC2_SECURITY_TOKEN``, ``AWS_REGION`` or ``EC2_REGION``, ``AWS_CA_BUNDLE``
    - When no credentials are explicitly provided the AWS SDK (boto3) that Ansible uses will fall back to its configuration files (typically ``~/.aws/credentials``).
 See https://boto3.amazonaws.com/v1/documentation/api/latest/guide/credentials.html for more information.
    - Modules based on the original AWS SDK (boto) may read their default configuration from different files.
 See https://boto.readthedocs.io/en/latest/boto_config_tut.html for more information.